uhub/awesome-actionscript/README.md

 * [riadvice/AlivePDF](https://github.com/riadvice/AlivePDF) - [Official AlivePDF] - AlivePDF is a client side AS3 PDF generation library for Adobe Flash, Flex and AIR
 * [charlesbihis/actionscript-notification-engine](https://github.com/charlesbihis/actionscript-notification-engine) - A cross-platform notification engine built on top of the Flash platform.
 * [charlesbihis/actionscript-diff](https://github.com/charlesbihis/actionscript-diff) - An ActionScript 3 implementation of the Myer's diff algorithm.
-* [UnitZeroOne/AS3ATF](https://github.com/UnitZeroOne/AS3ATF) - ActionScript Library to read, write and inspect Adobe's Texture Format.
 * [shapedbyregret/actionscript-3-obfuscator](https://github.com/shapedbyregret/actionscript-3-obfuscator) - Python script that takes in a single .as file and makes it hard to decipher.
-* [SaffronCode/SaffronCode](https://github.com/SaffronCode/SaffronCode) - Powerful Action Script SDK to develop high performance mobile and desktop applications fast and easy, using Adobe Animate!
 * [Rokannon/Crossbridge-Recast-Navigation](https://github.com/Rokannon/Crossbridge-Recast-Navigation) - This project is a FlasCC port to ActionScript 3.0 of C++ navigation mesh library Recast Navigation by Mikko Mononen.
 * [nathanhinish/AS3-IABLib](https://github.com/nathanhinish/AS3-IABLib) - An ActionScript 3 library for IAB specs.
 Includes the following features: VAST 2.0 Spec (http://www.iab.net/vast) for parsing VAST responses.
 VPAID Spec (http://www.iab.net/vpaid) for creating VPAID-compliant ads.
 * [joshtynjala/flexwires](https://github.com/joshtynjala/flexwires) - Drag-and-drop wiring UI for Adobe Flex
 * [ciathyza/tetragon](https://github.com/ciathyza/tetragon) - Tetragon is an Open Source cross-platform game engine used to develop games and applications for the web, desktop and mobile devices.
 It is written purely in ActionScript 3 and comfortably allows to write source code once and deploy builds to several different target platforms.
 Unlike most other Flash-based game engines and frameworks that allow you to develop a specific type of game or that provide a subset API to support game development, Tetragon provides a complete foundation with that any type of game can be developed, incl. resource management, debugging facilities, multi-locale support, layered extendability, a game-oriented data structure, and a lot more.
+* [SaffronCode/SaffronCode](https://github.com/SaffronCode/SaffronCode) - Powerful Action Script SDK to develop high performance mobile and desktop applications fast and easy, using Adobe Animate!
 * [PlayerIO/Facebook-Graph-As3](https://github.com/PlayerIO/Facebook-Graph-As3) - A thin Facebook Graph client in ActionScript 3 which closely mirrors the methods in the official Javascript Facebook SDK
 * [graysonlang/proscenium](https://github.com/graysonlang/proscenium) - Proscenium ActionScript Library
 * [yourpalmark/facebook-actionscript-api](https://github.com/yourpalmark/facebook-actionscript-api) - Import from Adobe's official Facebook library, branched here to add additional functionality and support.